Keith Payne: Later life

 Payne joined the Legion of Frontiersmen in 1975 and holds the rank of an Honorary Chief Commissioner.
 After returning to Australia, he became active in the veteran community, particularly in counselling sufferers of post-traumatic stress disorder.

+In 1991, Payne was struck on the hand by a platypus spur while trying to rescue the stranded animal.
+He described the pain as worse than being struck by shrapnel.
+A month later he was still experiencing pain in that hand.
+In 2006, Payne reported discomfort and stiffness when carrying out some physical activities such as using a hammer.

 Payne and his wife raised five sons and live in Mackay, Queensland.
 He was awarded the Medal of the Order of Australia (OAM) for his service to the veteran community in 2006, while Flo Payne was recognised with an OAM for her service to the community, particularly through surf lifesaving and veteran's families, in 2011.

 Payne was interviewed for the 2006 television docudrama Victoria Cross Heroes, which also included archive footage and dramatisations of his actions.

 In September 2012 Payne became a Patron of the Victoria Cross Trust.
 The mental health ward at Greenslopes Private Hospital in Brisbane is named the Keith Payne Unit (KPU), in his honour.

 Payne was advanced to a Member of the Order of Australia in June 2015.
-The award recognised his "significant service to veterans and their families as an ambassador, patron and as an advocate for veterans' health and welfare."
+The award recognised his "significant service to veterans and their families as an ambassador, patron and as an advocate for veterans' health and welfare".

 Payne is a patron of Australians for Constitutional Monarchy.
+On 19 September 2022, he attended the state funeral of Queen Elizabeth II.
+He represented recipients of the Victoria Cross at the 2023 Coronation.